 If cold calling makes you uncomfortable, consider practicing your calls and scripts with friends and family until you are comfortable enough to make your first real call.
 Friends and family can provide feedback and help increase your confidence.

-How can CRM help with cold calling?
+Insurance agents: How can CRM help with cold calling?

-The right CRM software can be beneficial when it comes to your cold-calling strategies.
+Our CRM software can be beneficial when it comes to your cold-calling strategies.
 A CRM with an intelligent cold-calling solution can help boost your sales efforts in a variety of different ways, including:

 - Make calls to targeted leads – With a CRM populated with targeted leads, you can call targeted potentials directly from the CRM contact details.
 This also allows you to make notes during the call.

 - Playback for improvement – A call record function through your CRM offers insight into your calls, allowing you to adjust your sales script as needed.